MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bNewValue*
- If true, any elements that have a visibility set to "hidden" or display property set to "none" will not be shown in both design mode and browse mode; if false, those elements will be displayed only in browse mode.
+ If TRUE, any elements that have a visibility set to "hidden" or display property set to "none" will not be shown in both design mode and browse mode; if FALSE, those elements will be displayed only in browse mode.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.